-Residents concerned about recreation growth have helped monitor impacts to natural resources and outdoor experiences by using their smartphones to geotag and submit pictures.
+Residents concerned about recreation growth have helped monitor impacts to natural resources and outdoor experiences by using their smartphones to geotag and submit pictures of impacts at Chaffee County’s most popular dispersed camping areas.
 Collected data is used to plan work projects and sustainably manage resources into the future.

 We are learning from other communities with similar recreation growth challenges.
 View a report to read the team’s research!
 We are currently using the Recreation Impacts Monitoring System to collect information.
-Find more info at cmc.org/app.
 Thanks to all involved in this fun project.
 Please contact us to get involved in future monitoring opportunities.

 See you out there in it — our Great Outdoors!